joakimk/toniq/README.md

 Exqueue
 =======

-Simple, reliable and deterministic background job library for Elixir.
+Simple and reliable background job library for [Elixir](http://elixir-lang.org/).

 This job queue is designed to: